Qaqun: Ottoman period

 During early Ottoman rule in Palestine, the revenues of the village of Qaqun were in 1557 designated for the new waqf of Hasseki Sultan Imaret in Jerusalem, established by Hasseki Hurrem Sultan (Roxelana), the wife of Suleiman the Magnificent.
 By 1596, Qaqun was the center of the nahiya (subdistrict) of Qaqun under Nablus Sanjak with a population of 19 households and 4 bachelors; an estimated 127 persons; all Muslim.
 They paid a fixed tax rate of 25% on a number of crops, including wheat and barley, as well as on goats and beehives; a total of 16,590 akçe.
+Qaqun continued to function as an important stop on the Cairo-Damascus road.

 During Napoleon's campaign in 1799, the French forces defeated the Ottoman troops who had been sent to Qaqun to stop their advance towards Acre.
 Pierre Jacotin named the village Qaqoun on his map from the same campaign.

 In the 1830s, the inhabitants of Qanqun participated in the revolt against Egypt, and it was thence destroyed by the army of Ibrahim Pasha of Egypt during his Syrian campaign (1832–1840).

 In 1838 it was noted as a village, Kakon, in the western Esh-Sha'rawiyeh administrative region, north of Nablus.

 In the late 19th century, Qaqun was described as a large village built around the central tower of the Crusader/Mamluk fort.
 Its houses, built of stone and mud, were dispersed over the surface of a hill.
 There was arable land in the surrounding area.
 Claude R. Conder writes to have seen a Crusader-era tower in Qaqun during his visit there.